Bi-ICE: An Inner Interpretable Framework for Image Classification via Bi-directional Interactions between Concept and Input Embeddings: Primitives Implementation

 \subsection{Training Objectives for Interpretability}

-Training of concept composition function $\boldsymbol{\Phi}$ proceeds under two distinct scenarios based on concept annotation availability.
-In the supervised case, $\boldsymbol{\Phi}$ utilizes sample-specific ground-truth concept annotations, typically represented as binary vectors indicating concept presence or absence.
+Training of concept composition function $\boldsymbol{\Phi}$ proceeds under two distinct scenarios based on concept annotation availability: unsupervised and supervised.
+In the supervised case, $\boldsymbol{\Phi}$ uses sample-specific ground-truth concept labels, typically represented as binary vectors indicating concept presence or absence.
 In the unsupervised scenario, training relies on loss functions designed to induce properties that jointly optimize interpretability and predictive performance.

 \paragraph{Explanation Loss with Concept Annotations.} In the supervised scenario, the model leverages ground-truth concept annotations $\mathbf{Q}_{i} \in \{ 0, 1 \}^{L \times K}$, where each element indicates whether a specific concept is present in a given input patch.
 To align the concept activation with these annotations, we introduce an explanation loss term, $\mathcal{L}_{\text{expl}}$.
 This loss penalizes discrepancies between the concept activation $\boldsymbol{\Phi}(x_i)$ and the ground-truth annotations $\mathbf{Q}_{i}$, guiding to align the activation with human-interpretable annotations.